Americans in Paris: Funny, Real Tips from an American Expat

 To increase your chances of an amazing meal, eat at Parisian bistros, little crêperies, or other local places away from the main attractions.
 Research your options online, read reviews, or ask a local contact for recommendations.

-FUN FACT: There are more types of French cheese than there are days in the year.
+Fun Fact: There are more types of French cheese than there are days in the year.
 Yum!

 20- Request an English Menu